Gulai Tempeh (Tempeh Stew)- Pieces of tempeh are cooked in aromatic spices, herbs, and coconut milk. Vegan and gluten-free friendly recipe.

 If you have never heard of tempeh before, well, perhaps you should check it out.
 This nutritious food is one of my favorites.
 I talked more about tempeh here.
 It’s an excellent source of non-animal based protein.
-If you are wondering where to find tempeh here in the U.S., check your local Whole Food Markets store, they do carry tempeh and they are organic.
-Not that I insist you gotta buy organic, but that’s what they carry and they have three different varieties of tempeh for you to choose from.
+You can also learn how to make your own tempeh from this tutorial.

 - 4 cloves garlic peeled

 - 3-4 red chilis- optional